leorigon/TE-Infer-SSA/README.md

-This is prototype for project master's degree in computer application on University of State of Santa Catarina.
+This is prototype for project master's degree in computer application on UDESC.

 Abstract:
 ```